Large-Momentum Effective Theory: Introduction

-The plan for the structure of the review is as follows.
-In \sec{lc}, we explore the natuFre of parton physics as an EFT description of the internal structure of the proton at large momentum.
-In \sec{lamet}, we explain the LaMET method starting from the momentum renormalization group equation (RGE), followed by the matching between momentum distributions and PDFs.
-We then outline a general strategy of computing parton physics through LaMET from theoretical methods suitable for the structure of a large-momentum proton.
-In \sec{renorm}, we discuss some important details for leading-twist collinear PDFs: renormalization of the nonlocal operators, particularly power divergences in lattice regularization, and matching to all orders in perturbation theory. \sec{gpo} is devoted to applications to general collinear parton observables including GPDs, parton distribution amplitudes (DA) and higher-twist parton correlations.
-In \sec{tmd}, we discuss the application to TMDPDFs, particularly matching of the quasi-TMDPDFs and lattice calculation of the soft function. \sec{others} is reserved for LF wave functions (LFWFs), where we demonstrate how to obtain LFWFs from the matrix elements between the proton and QCD vacuum in equal-time quantization.
-In \sec{spin}, we discuss the application of LaMET to the proton's spin structure.
+The plan for the presentation of this review is as follows.
+In the remainder of the Introduction, we explain the nature of parton physics as an effective description of the internal structure of the proton at large momentum, as well as other existing methods in the literature for solving the parton structure.
+In \sec{lamet}, we introduce the LaMET method starting from momentum renormalization group equation (RGE) of physical observables in a moving hadron, followed by the matching between momentum distributions and PDFs.
+We then formulate an EFT expansion to compute parton physics from theoretical methods suitable for the structure of a large-momentum proton.
+In \sec{renorm}, we discuss some important details for collinear PDFs: renormalization of the nonlocal operators, particularly power divergences in lattice regularization, and matching to all orders in perturbation theory. \sec{gpo} is devoted to applications to general collinear parton observables including GPDs, parton distribution amplitudes and higher-order parton correlations.
+We also discuss applications for the OAM of the partons in a polarized proton.
+In \sec{tmd}, we consider the application to TMDPDFs, a new class of parton observables.
+We study matching of the quasi-TMDPDFs to the physical ones, and explore the lattice calculation of the soft function.
 Finally, \sec{lattice} summarizes the recent lattice calculations relevant to the LaMET applications, and the conclusion is given in \sec{conclusion}.
-The review is completed with an Appendix with notations and conventions.
+The review is completed with an Appendix with a list of acronyms and glossaries, as well as notations and conventions.